greganswer/everlywell_code_challenge/README.md

 - [ ] Should other users be allowed to update any user info (Wikipedia style)?
 - [ ] Should admin users be able to edit/delete any user info?
 - [ ] Should users be notified when they get new friends?
+- [ ] Does every user of this search tool require a website?
+What if they don't want to share it?